The Preparatory Class

 At Blenheim State School our Ppep students share a classroom with our year 1 students for the 2020 school year.

-Our prep students start their school day at 9.00am and finish at 3.00pm.
-When your child arrives at school each morning, they are allowed 10 minutes between 8.50am and 9am to eat a healthy snack prior to the commencement of their school day.
+Students start their school day at 9.00am and finish at 3.00pm.
+When your child arrives at school each morning, they have a 15 minute opportunity from 8.45am and 9am to eat a healthy snack prior to the commencement of their school day.